 However, WPP’s recent updates have shown that it has won new clients, reduced debt and is making major cost savings.
 This suggests that it is using a sound strategy to survive the short run.
 And it could expand its market position as the economy recovers over the long run.

 The company’s shares currently trade on a P/E ratio of 11.
 They appear to offer good value for money, since the business is forecast to post a 29% rise in earnings next year.

 Certainly, its earnings estimates are likely to change depending on the prospects for the world economy.
 However, with a sound strategy, solid market position in the growing technology sector and a low valuation, the stock could outperform other cheap UK shares as the FTSE 100 recovers following the 2020 stock market crash.

-The post I’d buy these 2 cheap UK shares for an ISA today appeared first on The Motley Fool UK.
+The post I’d buy these 2 cheap UK shares after the stock market crash to get rich and retire early appeared first on The Motley Fool UK.

-Rupert Hargreaves owns no share mentioned.
-The Motley Fool UK has recommended Greencore.
+Peter Stephens owns shares of Morrisons and WPP.
+The Motley Fool UK has no position in any of the shares mentioned.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.